Summary

 7. Train staff on data security best practices

 Technology can only do so much.
-To ensure your intranet remains compliant, you’ll need to keep your employees updated on data security best practices, as well as your own internal standards.
+To ensure your healthcare compliance, you’ll need to keep your employees updated on data security best practices, as well as your own internal standards.

 We recommend augmenting your current data security training with intranet-specific guidance.
 This should cover: